-a.
-Wages, salaries and annual leave

-Liabilities for wages, salaries and annual leave expected to be settled within one year of the reporting date are recognised in respect of employees' services up to the reporting date and are measured at the amounts expected to be paid when the liabilities are settled.

-b.
-Employee benefits payable later than one year

-Employee benefits payable later than one year have been measured at the present value of the estimated future cash outflows to be made for those benefits.
+- a.
+Wages, salaries and annual leave Liabilities for wages, salaries and annual leave expected to be settled within one year of the reporting date are recognised in respect of employees' services up to the reporting date and are measured at the amounts expected to be paid when the - b.
+Employee benefits payable later than one year Employee benefits payable later than one year have been measured at the present value of the estimated future cash outflows to be made for those benefits. - c.
+Superannuation d.
+Employee benefit on costs liabilities are settled.

-c.
-Superannuation